-The strategy to help customers get better and healthier has been underpinned by the introduction of relevant products and services. a.s.r.
-Vitality focuses on health related themes such as exercise, nutrition and mental wellbeing.
-De Amersfoortse and Ditzo customers can join the a.s.r.
-Vitality programme and benefit from weekly rewards and annual cashbacks on the supplementary insurance as a reward for exercising more and living a healthier life.
-In addition, the 'Doorgaan' proposition of De Amersfoortse is a unique combination of healthcare insurance, disability insurance and services aimed at sustainable employability for entrepreneurs and their employees and provides products and services for their mental and physical wellbeing.
-With the focus on health and vitality, rewarding healthy choices and sustainable employability, a.s.r. health supplementary strives to play a role in improving lives of individuals and of society as a whole.
+Health strives to encourage its customers to make good choices.
+An example of this is the four-month participation campaign during the 2020-2021 healthcare season, in which, via a.s.r.
+Vitality, a.s.r. offers all its customers (new and existing) four months free access to the Vitality programme on the contracting or renewal of their health insurance.
+In addition, the Doorgaan proposition is a unique combination of healthcare insurance, disability insurance and services aimed at vitality and sustainable employability for entrepreneurs and their employees and provides products and services for their mental and physical wellbeing.
+With the focus on health and vitality, rewarding healthy choices and sustainable employability, a.s.r. strives to play a role in improving the lives of individuals and of society as a whole.
+New health services were introduced for both brands in 2021.
+One example is the Ditzo Running Programme, in which a.s.r. aims to raise customer enthusiasm for running and to encourage customers to exercise.